-Packed with Vitamins & Minerals Tahini is a good source of B vitamins (B1, and B6 that participate in the energy creation process) along with important minerals such as magnesium, copper, phosphorus, manganese, iron, and zinc.
+Packed with vitamins & minerals, tahini is a good source of B vitamins (B1, and B6 that participate in the energy creation process) along with important minerals such as magnesium, copper, phosphorus, manganese, iron, and zinc.
 Up to 20% of the sesame seed is a complete protein, making it a high protein source than most nuts and seeds.